The National Association of

 MEMBERSHIP

 If you are a service member or a veteran the Los Angeles Chapter of NABMW would love to have you as a member.
 Membership is open to all individuals, regardless of race, age, gender, creed or color, who are currently or previously served in any branch of the U.S. Armed Forces.
 Military spouses and civilians who support the objectives of this organization are also welcome as associate members.
-To connect with NABMW's Los Angeles Chapter, please email us at INFO@NABMWLA.ORG or call/text (424) 296-1004.
+To connect with NABMW Los Angeles Chapter, please email us at INFO@NABMWLA.ORG or call/text (424) 296-1004.

 Andrea Lorenz